jborunov/user-api/README.md

 - Include authentification
 - Store some mathimatical operations (ipAddressSum) results in the DB to avoid using memory
 - Paginations for the users request, to avoid large data bottlenecks
-- Include some Unit testing
+- Include more Unit testing
 - ...